nodejscn/node-api-cn/cli/node_options_options.md

 ```

 A flag that can be passed multiple times will be treated as if its
-`NODE_OPTIONS` instances were passed first, and then its command line
+`NODE_OPTIONS` instances were passed first, and then its command-line
 instances afterwards:

 ```bash